quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm.md

-Thanks to all [redditors who commented on my first draft] (https://www.reddit.com/r/programming/comments/3e7avo/escaping_the_von_neumann_architecture/), this is an almost complete rewrite, I hope I have made it better.
+Thanks for [all the input from the redditors who commented on my first draft] (https://www.reddit.com/r/programming/comments/3e7avo/escaping_the_von_neumann_architecture/), this is an almost complete rewrite, I hope I have made it better.

 This paper is not ready for publication yet!
 If you do find it, please don't post it to Reddit or others.

 #Escaping the Von Neumann programming paradigm

-**This is not about imperative vs functional programming paradigms.**
+**This is not about the imperative vs functional programming paradigms.**

 ##Firstly the definitions